 7 Point Assessment for Interpersonal Process Recall

-Would it be beneficial to play this track for your supervisee to ask them to write a few words in response to each of these seven points following a session with a client?
+Would it be beneficial to play this section for your supervisee, and to ask them to write a few words in response to each of these seven points following a session with a client?

-On this track, we have discussed the three main reasons to train supervisees in the use of supervision.
+In this section, we have discussed the three main reasons to train supervisees in the use of supervision.
 These are training is empowering, the formation of a clear working alliance, and creating a facilitative relationship.
-In addition, we have discussed the special skills, knowledges, and attitudes a supervisee should acquire when entering a supervisee-supervisor relationship.
-These include awareness of moment-to-moment interactions, and the ability to present work economically.
+In addition, we have discussed the special skills, knowledge, and attitudes a supervisee should acquire when entering a supervisee-supervisor relationship.
+These include awareness of moment-to-moment interactions and the ability to present work economically.

-On the next track we will discuss the contracting process, and the five main benefits provided by contracting.
-These are, both parties become actively involved in the supervision process, a contract provides a clear perception of goals, the supervisor and supervisee create a clear picture of what their work looks like together, contracting creates mutuality and guards against the abuse of power, and contracts minimize covert agendas.
+In the next section we will discuss the contracting process and the five main benefits provided by contracting.
+These are both parties become actively involved in the supervision process, a contract provides a clear perception of goals, the supervisor and supervisee create a clear picture of what their work looks like together, contracting creates mutuality and guards against the abuse of power, and contracts minimize covert agendas.